StarExec/StarExec/command/README.txt

 "out" -Specifies a filepath to which a file should be downloaded.

-"ow" -Indicates that the file at the path given by "out" should be overwritten with the new file
+"ow" -Indicates that the file at the path given by "out", if it exists, should be overwritten with the new file.

-"pid" -Specifies a processor id (used only in job creation)
+"pid" -Specifies a processor id (used only in job creation).

-"qid" -Specifies a queue id (used only in job creation)
+"qid" -Specifies a queue id (used only in job creation).

-"since" -When downloading job info, specifies the earliest completed pair after which to get info
+"since" -When downloading job info, specifies the earliest completed pair after which to get info.

 "t" -When using 'sleep,' specifies the amount of time in seconds.
 Decimal values are permitted.

 "to" -When copying a primitive, specifies the ID of the destination space, or the root of the
-	  destination hierarchy,
+	  destination hierarchy.

+"trav" -When creating a job, specifies the type of traversal that shold be used.
+The value "d" is
+		used to specify depth-first traversal, whereas "r" is for a round-robin traversal.

-"url" -Specifies the URL of a remote file
+"url" -Specifies the URL of a remote file.

-"val" -Specifies a new value for a user setting
+"val" -Specifies a new value for a user setting.

-"verbose" -Tells StarExec that status should be printed to the standard output in batch mode
+"verbose" -Tells StarExec that status should be printed to the standard output in batch mode.

-"w" -Specifies the wallclock timeout that should be used for a new job, in seconds
+"w" -Specifies the wallclock timeout that should be used for a new job, in seconds.

 Commands
 --------